Wolfgang Gans zu Putlitz: Life

 Gans zu Putlitz was born 16 July 1899 in Laaske, German Empire, today part of Putlitz, Germany.
 He came from a noble family in the Prignitz district of Brandenburg.
 He was the heir to Laaske Castle, which included extensive agricultural land.
 Gans zu Putlitz studied agriculture and economics in Berlin, where he received his doctorate in 1924.

 Gans zu Putlitz entered the diplomatic service and was first posted to the German Consulate General in Poznań, Poland.
 In 1928, he was transferred to the Embassy in Washington, D.C. and then, in 1934, to Paris and then London, where he was appointed First Secretary in charge of the Consular Section.

 Gans zu Putlitz became an agent of the British intelligence services because he did not approve of the war plans of the German National Socialists.
 On 1 November 1935, he joined the NSDAP, according to the records of German Foreign Service, and he was a member of the SS.
 When war broke out in 1939, Gans zu Putlitz was the second highest diplomat at the German embassy in the neutral Netherlands, a position from which he gave the British information on deployment plans and strength of the German troops.
-For the British intelligence officer Klop Ustinov (who was previously also a German diplomat), Gans zu Putlitz was one of the most important sources.
+For the British intelligence officer Klop Ustinov (who was previously a German journalist and a press officer for the German Embassy in London), Gans zu Putlitz was one of the most important sources.
 It was, alleged MI5 Assistant Director Peter Wright, "priceless intelligence, possibly the most important human-source intelligence Britain received in the prewar period".